mvp5464/interviewPrep/nodejs.md

 - it allows you to run JavaScript on the server.
 - Node should not be used to cpu intensive application, it should be used for data intensive and real time application.- Good for I/O (input/output) operations.
 - In node there is no window objects.
 It's only available for browser.
-- There are some global objects for js, which works for both node and browser like console, setTimeout, etc.
+- There are some global objects[native objects] for js, which works for both node and browser like console, setTimeout, etc.
-- In browser we have window object, and in node we have global object.
+- [host objects] In browser we have window object, and in node we have global object.
 So we can prefix every thing in it - (You can remove window or global from prefix)
 - Eg. Window.console.log() - In browser console.log is prefixed by window.
 - Global.console.log() - In node it is prefixed by global.

   - Variable and function, which are defined In nodejs has file scope (and not the global scope) and cannot be called with global.
   - But can be accessed by window in browser
-  - Eg. Var x = 1;
+  - Eg. Var x = 1; [not let or const]
   - Global.x will give undefined
   - Window.x will give 1
     How docker is different from virtual machine